traverson/traverson/api.markdown

 <a name="builder-useContentNegotiation"></a>`useContentNegotiation()`: Enables content negotiation, that is, the server's response bodies are parsed and interpreted according to the Content-Type header.
 This is the default behaviour.
 Calling `useContentNegotiation` reverses the effect of a former call to `setMediaType`, `json` or `jsonHal`.
 This method returns the request builder instance to allow for method chaining.

+<a name="builder-disableAutoHeaders"></a>`disableAutoHeaders()`: Disables automatic Accept and Content-Type headers.
+See `useAutoHeaders()`.

+<a name="builder-enableAutoHeaders"></a>`enableAutoHeaders()`: Enables automatic Accept and Content-Type headers.
+See `useAutoHeaders()`.

+<a name="builder-useAutoHeaders"></a>`useAutoHeaders(flag)`: Enables or disables
+automatic headers.
+With automatic headers enabled, traverson will set default Accept and the Content-Type headers for HTTP requests, unless you provide these headers explicitly with withRequestOptions or addRequestOptions.

+The header values depend on the media type (see setMediaType()).
+For example, for plain vanilla JSON (that is, when using setMediaType('application/json') or the corresponding shortcut .json()), both headers will be send with the value 'application/json'.
+For HAL (that is, when using setMediaType('application/hal+json') or the corresponding shortcut jsonHal()), both headers will be send with the value 'application/hal+json'.

+If the method is called without arguments (or the first argument is undefined or null), automatic headers are turned on, otherwise the argument is interpreted as a boolean flag.
+If it is a truthy value, auto headers are enabled, if it is a falsy value (but not null or undefined), auto headers are disabled.

+A note about the condition "unless you provide these headers explicitly with withRequestOptions or addRequestOptions" in the first paragraph: Traverson with automatic headers enabled will only check for the header option "Accept" and "Content-Type", not for "accept" or "Content-type" or any other variation regarding upper case/lower case letters.
+So to be on the safe side, if you mix auto headers with explicitly specified headers, make sure to specify your explicit headers with this exact same combination of upper case and lower case letters.

 <a name="builder-linkHeader"></a>`linkHeader()`: It establishes that the links that are going to follow come from the server's response header `Link`.

 <a name="builder-from"></a>`from(url)`: Set the root URL of the API, that is, where the link traversal begins.
 If you created the request builder instance with `traverson.from(url)` you don't need to call `from` on the request builder instance.
 This method returns the request builder instance to allow for method chaining.